yingshaoxo/auto_everything/README.md

 > And also, the 'type system' is a lie, they use the type information to convert python into other typed_programming language.
 If you really wanted to do it, you have to create a new file for each sub_file, similar to 'typed_terminal.py' or 'typed_disk.py'.
 And those typed python script will not do the real work, but offer a typed API, the real work has to call functions from 'terminal.py' or 'disk.py' to be done.

+> Can we let our python code runable cross python2.7 to 3.2 to 3.10 and any newer version?
+The answer is yes.
+We just have to find a way to use simple syntax to create a wrapper for python, it is like we have used general python to create a new python.
+Then for any new python code, we use our own python parser or interpreter.
+It is like "python_whatever_version our_python_interpreter.py the_real_python_script_that_use_unknown_version_syntax.py".
+(The official python did not do well, because they always change c level syntax parser, that is wrong, they should use python as the first compatible layer, so that the newest python can run python2.7 code without problems.)

 #### Installation (For Python == 3.10)

 ```bash